SS France (1960): Service history as Norway

+2003 explosion

 On 25 May 2003, after docking in Miami at 5:00 a.m., Norway was seriously damaged by a boiler explosion at 6:37 a.m. that killed eight crew members and injured seventeen as superheated steam flooded the boiler room and blasted into crew quarters above through ruptured decking.
-None of the passengers were injured.
+No passengers were injured.
 The National Transportation Safety Board determined that "the probable cause of the boiler rupture on the Norway was the deficient boiler operation, maintenance, and inspection practices".
 On 27 June 2003, NCL/Star decided to relocate Norway, and she departed Miami under tow, although at first NCL/Star refused to announce her destination.
 She headed towards Europe and eventually arrived in Bremerhaven on 23 September 2003.
 NCL announced that constructing a new boiler was not possible but boiler parts were available to make the needed repairs.
-In Bremerhaven she was used as accommodation for NCL crew training to take their places on board the line's new Pride of America.
+In Bremerhaven she was used as accommodation for NCL crew training to take their places on the line's new Pride of America.

 Former itineraries as Norway

-NCL originally planned for Norway to sail empty from Germany to Miami, but a pre-inaugural cruise was added, with only a select number of passengers allowed to sail.
+NCL originally planned for Norway to sail empty from Germany to Miami, but a pre-inaugural cruise was added, with only a limited number of passengers allowed to sail.
 Starting from Oslo, Norway, stopping at Southampton, England, and ending in New York City.
 A 6-day cruise to Bermuda was planned but cancelled at the last minute in favor of fixing some problems.
 She set sail on her first inaugural cruise from Miami, Florida, on 1 June 1980, a 7-day cruise with only two stops, one in Little San Salvador then followed by a stop in St. Thomas, USVI.
 The other days of the cruise were sea days as Norway was the destination itself.
 This remained her main itinerary from 1980 to 1982 until NCL announced Nassau, Bahamas was added.
 By 1985 St. Maarten, Netherlands Antilles was added.
 In 1987 her new itinerary was introduced: a 7-day cruise from Miami stopping at St. Maarten, St. John, USVI; St. Thomas and Great Stirrup Cay.
 Her Western Caribbean cruises later introduced were 7-days stopping at Cozumel, Mexico; Grand Cayman, Cayman Islands; Roatan and NCL's private island Great Stirrup Cay.
 Between regular cruising in the Caribbean and dry dock periods, she sailed many cruises to Western Mediterranean, Western Europe coast, Northern Europe, the British Isles and the Norwegian fjords.

-Her official farewell cruise was a 17-day transatlantic cruise from Miami stopping at New York; Halifax, Nova Scotia; St John's, Newfoundland and Labrador; Greenock, Scotland; Le Havre, France and ending in Southampton.
-But a decision was made to keep Norway sailing bargain-based Caribbean cruises out of Miami.
-This continued until her demise in May 2003.
+Her official farewell cruise was a 17-day transatlantic cruise from Miami stopping at New York; Halifax, Nova Scotia; St. John's, Newfoundland and Labrador; Greenock, Scotland; Le Havre, and ending in Southampton.
+But a decision was made to keep Norway sailing bargain-priced Caribbean cruises out of Miami.
+This continued until her withdrawal in May 2003.

 Second decommissioning

-"The Norway will never sail again," it was announced on 23 March 2004, by NCL Chief Executive Colin Veitch.
+NCL Chief Executive Colin Veitch announced on 23 March 2004 "Norway will never sail again".
 The ship's ownership was transferred to NCL's parent company, Star Cruises.